snowplow/snowplowanalytics.com/_posts/2020-10-02-snowplow-javascript-tracker-2-16-0-released/index.md

 As originally suggested by `bernardosrulzon`, we have switched to using the Closure Compiler ([GitHub issue #583](https://github.com/snowplow/snowplow-javascript-tracker/issues/583)).
 We have also switched to using rollup.js and gulp ([GitHub issue #752](https://github.com/snowplow/snowplow-javascript-tracker/issues/752)).
 Together, these two updates reduce the `sp.js` filesize by 30%.

+## 2. Update Snowplow Micro to v1

+We have recently release v1.0.0 of Snowplow Micro, a very small version of a full Snowplow data collection pipeline that it can be launched by a test suite to include tracking in automated tests.
+You can read more about it in the [release post](https://snowplowanalytics.com/blog/2020/09/11/snowplow-micro-1-0-0-released/).

+While we built Snowplow Micro to enable our users to better test their Snowplow tracking, we also use it to test our tracker releases.
+Version 2.16.0 of the JavaScript tracker switches to using Snowplow Micro 1.0.0 for testing ([GitHub issue #837](https://github.com/snowplow/snowplow-javascript-tracker/issues/837)).

-## 2. Other features and bug fixes
+## 3. Other features and bug fixes

 This tracker also comes with a few other under the hood improvements:

 * Switch to Github Actions ([GitHub issue #844](https://github.com/snowplow/snowplow-javascript-tracker/issues/844))
 * Add license banner to rollup builds ([GitHub issue #845](https://github.com/snowplow/snowplow-javascript-tracker/issues/845))
 * Bump snowplow-tracker-core to 0.9.2 ([GitHub issue #841](https://github.com/snowplow/snowplow-javascript-tracker/issues/841))
-* Update Snowplow Micro to v1 ([GitHub issue #837](https://github.com/snowplow/snowplow-javascript-tracker/issues/837))

-## 3. Upgrading
+## 4. Upgrading

-The tracker is available as a published asset in the [2.16.0 Github release][2.16.0-tag]:
+The tracker is available as a published asset in the [2.16.0 Github release][2.16.0-tag].
 To upgrade, Snowplow Insights and Open Source users should host the 2.16.0 version of `sp.js` asset on a CDN, and load the tracker from there.

+To quickly test new releases, the Snowplow JavaScript Tracker is now available on the jsDelivr CDN.
+We continue to recommend hosting `sp.js` yourself, however if you wish to test this release you can do so by using [the assets on jsDelivr](https://www.jsdelivr.com/package/gh/snowplow/sp-js-assets?version=2.16.0).

-## 4. Documentation and help
+## 5. Documentation and help

 Check out the JavaScript Tracker's documentation: